Snapshots vs. streaming: why true pharmacy payment integrity needs both audits and continuous monitoring

 Continuous monitoring: real-time integrity, cost avoidance, and sustained confidence

 Continuous monitoring shifts oversight from periodic review to ongoing control.
-Instead of evaluating prior-year performance, it evaluates every claim in real time, comparing adjudication outcomes to pricing rules, benefit design, and operational logic.
+Instead of evaluating prior-year performance, it applies claim-level repricing and configuration checks across every paid claim, comparing adjudication outcomes to pricing rules, benefit design, and operational logic.

 Continuous monitoring can: